stevenmoses/GBM-for-Stocks/README.md

 ## More Information :

-For more information about this game, you can open [this presentation.](https://drive.google.com/file/d/1y1Id-AWaMF6Kfc4CScse-U9bI9_n1Nzf/view?usp=sharing)
+For more information about this implementation, you can open [this presentation.](https://drive.google.com/file/d/1y1Id-AWaMF6Kfc4CScse-U9bI9_n1Nzf/view?usp=sharing)